Version 1.0 Draft Effective date: 2026-04-01 Last updated: 2026-03-24

 • IRRDB objects created and up to date

-• BGP session configured with MD5 authentication
+• BGP session configured on VLAN 100 subinterface with MD5 authentication

 • max-prefix configured as specified